TheOdinProject/curriculum/ruby_programming/advanced_ruby/pattern_matching.md

  - An Array Pattern
  - A Hash Pattern

-With Ruby 3 you can use the above patterns while also having the following new additions
+You can use the above patterns while also having the following experimental additions

  - Rightward Assignment
  - A Find Pattern